MattiSG/ghostdriver/README.md

 There is **plenty to do before this is usable**, but if you can't wait to try PhantomJS's speed when it acts as a RemoteWebDriver Server, do the following:

-1. Start GhostDriver on a terminal:
+1. Indicate the location of the needed executables (`phantomjs`…) by editing the `examples/google_cheese/config/paths.properties.default` file.

+2. Build and launch the first Java-based example (to build we use [Gradle](http://www.gradle.org/), already included):

     ```bash
-    $> phantomjs ghostdriver/src/main.js
+    $> cd ghostdriver
-    Ghost Driver running on port 8080
+    $> ./gradlew googleExample -Pargs="ghost"
     ```

-2. Build and Launch the first Java-based example (to build we use [Gradle](http://www.gradle.org/), already included):

-    ```bash
-    $> cd ghostdriver/examples/google_cheese/
-    $> ./gradlew execServer -Pargs="1 8080"
-    ```

-For a quick speed comparison with other WebDriver implementations, try passing the parameter `firefox` or `chrome` to the `./mvnexec.sh` script.
+For a quick speed comparison with other WebDriver implementations, try passing the parameter `firefox` or `chrome` as `-Pargs`.

 ## Reasoning: pros and cons